-If a parent does not follow the procedures for the requesting of absence, a child may receive a suspension or even an expulsion, depending upon the circumstances e.g. in rare cases, where a parent deliberately disregards the school policy or takes a persistent disregard for the end of terms.
+If a parent does not follow the procedures for the requesting of absence, a child may receive a suspension or even a permanent exclusion, depending upon the circumstances e.g. in rare cases, where a parent deliberately disregards the school policy or takes a persistent disregard for the end of terms.